Greece Moments Greece Moments

 Old water mill in the Epta Piges Valley

-A walk along the lake to the waterfall (approx. 100 m) is a must at Epta Piges.
-Experienced hikers with a good sense of direction can let off steam throughout the region and enjoy the untouched nature, including ancient watermills to marvel at.
+A walk along the lake to the waterfall (about 100 m) is not to be missed at Epta Piges.
+Experienced hikers with a good sense of direction can explore further afield and enjoy the untouched nature, including ancient watermills along the way.
+The local provider Hiking Rhodes even offers guided tours to the Epta Piges, bookable via GetYourGuide*:

 ➲ To the guided hike*